 Tony didn’t know what it was that made him stick around in the corridor after the meeting had finished.
 Maybe he was just avoiding having to spend another second with Jean and Andy, or maybe he felt sorry for Dave, who’d been called back into the room moments after getting up to leave.
 Standing alone outside the door, Tony could vaguely make out Philip’s muffled yelling; the soundproofing on the walls blurred the sentences, but he could make out a few words.
 “Fuck” was present in nearly every sentence, as usual.
 “Shit” was also prominent, but judging by Philip’s main problem with Dave, it could just as easily have been “Shirt.”

 Tony had found a blue biro in the back pocket of his jeans, and was now twiddling it between his thumb and index finger, staring determinedly at the wall in an effort to look nonchalant.
-He didn’t realise the pen was leaking until he glanced down at his hand, which was now liberally coated in navy smears; he wiped the sticky ink on his jeans before carrying on.
+He didn’t realise the pen was leaking until he glanced down at his hand, which was now liberally coated in navy smears; he wiped the sticky ink on his jeans and carried on.
 His grip on the pen slackened after a few more minutes and he accidentally flicked it sideways, where it skittered across the floor before hitting the wall.
 He sighed and went to fetch it.

 Just as he’d straightened up again, the door to the conference room opened.